tuvus/iowa-systems/README.md

 #### Simulating Animals
 Animals are simulated by growing over time and are required to eat food in order to stay alive.
+The animal's actions are calculated using multiple processors to speed up the calculation time.
+Then after all calculations are completed the animals will update on the main thread using the data that the processors comupted.

 Animals have a set age that they will die at.